Rules Pertaining to Wild Animals

 How are wild animals treated under state law in Georgia?

 The state regulates the importation, transportation, sale, transfer and possession of wild animals that pose a possibility of harmful competition for wildlife, the introduction of a disease or pest harmful to wildlife, problems with enforcing laws and regulations relative to wildlife, and of threatening wildlife or other natural resources or endangering the physical safety of humans (O.C.G.A.
 27-5-1).
 Georgia law establishes a list of wild animals for which a license or permit is required (O.C.G.A.
 27-5-5) and gives the Board of Natural Resources the authority to supplement that list (O.C.G.A.
 27-5-2).
-The rules taking effect Dec.
-4, 2022, supplement Georgia’s wild animal list with additional species and updated scientific names to reflect current taxonomy.
+The rules that took effect Dec.
+4, 2022, supplemented Georgia’s wild animal list with additional species and updated scientific names to reflect current taxonomy.

 The list (O.C.G.A 27-5-5) had not been updated since 1994.
 Changes in the scientific names of species since that time make it difficult for the public to understand what is regulated under the law.
 More importantly, the updated list includes additional species that pose a threat to Georgia wildlife or to people.